saadarif/DTCTeaching/IntroductionLinearModels/index.md

 ## Which two-way ANOVA model is suitable for me?

->- In general you unless there is good *a priori* to not expect an interaction between the two IV's go for the additive/fractional-factorial model
+>- In general, unless there is good *a priori* reason to not expect an interaction between the two IV's go for the additive/fractional-factorial model

 >- You should still graphically explore your data to see for any hints for an interaction i.e. use EDA to pick your model